Skip to content

 space_complexity.rb

-4. Exponential order \(O(2^n)\)
+4. Exponential Order \(O(2^n)\)

 Exponential order is common in binary trees.
-Observe Figure 2-19, a "full binary tree" with \(n\) levels has \(2^n - 1\) nodes, occupying \(O(2^n)\) space:
+Observe the following figure: a "full binary tree" with \(n\) levels has \(2^n - 1\) nodes, occupying \(O(2^n)\) space:

 space_complexity.py